-The HRV has two pre-punched holes for the drain.
+All HRV's have two holes for the drains.
+For the models H190, position the plastic drain over the mathed point in the drain par and push through the polystyrene to expose the hole.
+For all other models the holes are pre-punched.
 Insert the drain spout through the hole in the drain pan.
 Be sure to install the "O ring" to seal each spout to the pan.
 Hand tighten the washer and lock nut that holds the drain spout in place.